HomeEnergy and PowerInfrastructure SolutionsCarbon-Neutral Vehicle Certification Market

 National Climate Targets Propel Certification

-EU CO?
-Fleet Regulations Tighten
+EU CO2 Fleet Regulations Tighten

-The European Commission's rules regarding CO? emissions from new vehicles (cars and vans) are creating increasing pressure on Original Equipment Manufacturers (OEMs) to build low-carbon certified powertrains so that they do not become subject to penalties.
+The European Commission's rules regarding CO2 emissions from new vehicles (cars and vans) are creating increasing pressure on Original Equipment Manufacturers (OEMs) to build low-carbon certified powertrains so that they do not become subject to penalties.

 UNFCCC Guidance on Lifecycle Emissions